pkaiserui/BLA_Take_Home/README.md

 * Numpy

 ### How to run
-cd into the directory with the files then run with python main.py and follow the prompts
+cd into the directory with the files
+then run with python main.py and follow the prompts

 ## Problem-Solving Process

 This problem reminded me of an island search algorithm.
-After reviewing the problem, I thought a BFS would also work, but with python there is a limit to the number of recursive callbacks that can be done, so implementing it iteratively was the way I went.
+After reviewing the problem, I thought a BFS would work, but with python there is a limit to the number of recursive callbacks that can be done, so implementing it iteratively was the way I went.

 ### Breadth-First Search
 1. Create a 2d array with all the values being 0